The Snowling Queen

 Thy royal prize hath lain it in its hive,

-And circl’d by thy wintry bees, shall I
+And circl'd by thy wintry bees, I shall

-Not take it but lest thou givést.
+Not take it lest thou givést it to me.

 Yet fairies, caprice is what rules your hearts,